 <head> and one goes at the footer in the bottom of the .

-If you load the library asynchronously, the browser continues to load the page, retrieves the Launch library, and executes it in parallel.
-In this case, there is only one embed code, which you put in the
+If you load the library asynchronously, the while the library is being retrieved, the browser will continue to load the rest of the page in parallel.
+If you implement this way, there is only one embed code, which you put in the

 <head>.
 Depending on what's in your Launch library, the switch from sync to async can change the behavior of your rules and other elements, so be sure to thoroughly test any changes.

-Switching from an Akamai adapter to an SFTP adapter (or vice versa)
+Switching from an Akamai host to an SFTP host (or vice versa)

 Marking the Archive box

 Updating the path field (the embed code changes in real time as you update the path)

 When the embed code changes in Launch, you'll need to update the embed codes in your HTML.
 For obvious reasons, many people try to avoid changing embed codes after they've been implemented.

 New properties are created with three environments: one Development, one Staging, and one Production.
 This is enough to run the publishing workflow.
 If desired, you may add additional Development environments.
 This is most common on larger teams with multiple developers working on different projects at the same time.